saieva/saieva.github.io/index.markdown

 You can find my career background on [LinkedIn][SalSaievaLinkedInURL] and ways I can help your startup or enterprise project on the [About page][SalSaievaAboutURL].

-I created [MettleCVE][MettleCVEAppURL], a vulnerability lookup tool for iPhone, to help Security Remediation Teams access patch information to fix cybersecurity issues faster.
-You can see a quick 35-second demo of the app [here on YouTube][MettleCVEYouTubeDemoURL].
+I created [MettleCVE][MettleCVEAppURL], a vulnerability lookup tool for iPhone, to help Security Remediation Teams and Information Security Professionals access patch information to fix cybersecurity issues faster.
+You can see a short 35-second demo of the app [here on YouTube][MettleCVEYouTubeDemoURL].

 Interested in Agile?
 Colleagues and friends frequently ask me how to get started with Agile for their projects and with their teams.
 The recommendations I've shared and used over-and-over-again are consolidated here on the [How To Do Agile][HowToDoAgileURL] page.